defaultbranch/howto-ngrx/README.md

 # About

-This project documents the way I prefer to use [NgRx](https://ngrx.io/), focusing on different aspects and providing examples.
+This project documents my preferred way of using [NgRx](https://ngrx.io/), focusing on different aspects and providing examples condensed from real-life applications.

 ## Why NgRx, and Caveats